ravikumar-143/enterprise-azure-data-engineering-platform/README.md

 - Cleans and transforms the data using Azure Databricks (PySpark)
 - Stores curated datasets using the Medallion Architecture
 - Exposes data through Azure Synapse Analytics
-- Creates interactive dashboards in Power BI
+- Connects Power BI to Azure Synapse Analytics using the Serverless SQL Endpoint to create business reports

   # Technology Stack